MahjongRepository/mahjong/README.rst

 The code was validated on tenhou.net phoenix replays in total on **11,120,125 hands**.

 So, we can say that our own hand calculator works the same way that tenhou.net hand calculation.

-Right now it supports only japanese version (riichi mahjong).
-MCR (chinese version) is in plans.

 Project repository: https://github.com/MahjongRepository/mahjong